 Lullists such as the poet Georg Philipp Harsdörffer and the educationalist Johann Justus Winkelmann, who wrote under the anagrammatic pseudonym Stanislaus Mink von Weinsheun, saw word combinatorics as a way of teaching the composition of poetry to anyone.[38]
 Their systems anticipate today’s AI applications such as the automated personal assistants in audiovisual editing software, and Google Clips, a wireless smart camera launched in 2018 that takes video snippets on its own and automatically selects the best based on machine learning of good photographic composition.

 In the 1670s, Kuhlmann ended up in an argument with Athanasius Kircher who, citing his device of a “box” (“cista”) to enable non-musicians to compose music, claimed that any child could learn to write poetry by combinatorial means (see p.
 XX, fig. 7, this volume).
 Kuhlmann didn’t dispute the technical feasibility, but argued that this would merely yield versification, not real poetry,[39] thus insisting on a metaphysical practice of Llull’s Art.
-Nevertheless, its application had been increasingly narrowed down to language and writing, not just in Kuhlmann’s and Kircher’s examples, but also at the British Royal Society where John Wilkins published his Lullist Philosophical Language.[40]
+Nevertheless, the application of that Art had been increasingly narrowed down to language and writing, not just in Kuhlmann’s and Kircher’s examples, but also at the British Royal Society where John Wilkins published his Lullist Philosophical Language.[40]
 For Schmidt-Biggemann, this is a design issue of Llull’s Art as such, since it had been “developed as a universal language to convert the infidels,” on the basis of a combinatorics of topics universalia that “were all linguistically constituted.”[41]

 In this way, seventeenth-century Lullism was caught in a tension between mere technical applications of its combinatorial art, including the entrepreneurship of project making, its speculative aspirations towards universal knowledge creation and, last but not least, what Schmidt-Biggemann calls its hidden yet powerful “concept for participating in the divine truth.”[42]